DEATH AND THE THERAPIST

-Exploring Death, Dying, and Therapeutic Presence
+Exploring Death, Grief, and Therapeutic Presence

-An In-Person Workshop for Therapist
+An In-Person Workshop for Therapist : January 9, 2025, Austin

 Learning Objectives

-Nurture the capacity to stay grounded while exploring death-related topics.
+• Nurture the capacity to stay grounded while exploring death-related topics.

 • Investigate personal experiences and attitudes about death and dying through meditation and experiential exercises.